nooglenTech/investment-intelligence-platform-frontend/README.md

 bun dev
 ```

+### Push to github by using
+# git branch -M main → Renames your current branch to main (forcefully).

+# git remote add origin ... → Connects your local folder to your GitHub repo.

+# git push -u origin main → Pushes your local code to the main branch on GitHub and sets it as upstream.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.